-- 1. Make sure you read the Intellectual Property Policy of NOVA (link?) - 2.
+- 1. Make sure you read the Intellectual Property Policy of NOVA. - 2.
 Whenever the project may involve inventive steps, make sure you account for patent filling in the budget of your scientific projects as you already do for scientific publications. - 3.
-When you believe you have a scientific or technical observation with potential commercial or research value, please contact the specialized services of the University (NOVA Impact @ NOVA's Rectory; IRIS @ FCT NOVA and Innovation Unit @ ITQB).
+When you believe you have a scientific or technical observation with potential commercial or research value, please contact the specialized services of the University: NOVA Impact Office @ NOVA's Rectory (novaimpact@ unl.pt); IRIS @ FCT NOVA (gab.ad.iris@fct.unl.pt) and Innovation Unit @ ITQB (innovationunit@itqb.unl.pt).
 The first critical step to transform research results into social or economic value is to inform us, so we can help you to define the most appropriate valorization strategy. - 4.
-Complete or submit the NOVA Invention or Copyright Disclosure Form in sufficient time either to file a patent application before publicly disclosing the technology or submitting a manuscript for publication (if applicable) and to help us accelerating the socio-economic impact of NOVA's research, to ensure that society can benefit as fast as possible from the funding that is given to the University. - 5.
+Complete or submit the NOVA Invention or Copyright Disclosure Form (see page 38) in sufficient time either to file a patent application before publicly disclosing the technology or submitting a manuscript for publication (if applicable) and to help us accelerating the socio-economic impact of NOVA's research, to ensure that society can benefit as fast as possible from the funding that is given to the University. - 5.
 On the NOVA's Disclosure Forms, include companies or other contacts you consider to be potentially interested in the respective Intellectual Property right or who may already have approached you about your disclosure.
 Your network of contacts can be extremely useful. - 6.
 To avoid risking potential patent rights and possibly hindering the opportunity to market your invention, contact the specialized services of the University before holding any discussions with people outside the NOVA community.
 For example, if a patent application has not yet been filed, we can help you to draft a Non-Disclosure Agreement for the party to sign before you start describing your invention to them. - 7.
 Respond to NOVA requests and collaborate with its specialized services.
 Many aspects of the knowledge valorization process require your inputs, and we will do our best to make efficient use of your valuable time. - 8.
 Keep us informed of upcoming publications or interactions with third parties related to the intellectual property we are striving to value.